SquidDev/urn/tutorial/04-macros.md

 ```

 This should be fairly self-explanatory: if `c` evaluates to true then we'll execute `t`, otherwise we'll execute
 `f`.
-Note that now that we've defined `defmacro`, we're free to use it wherever.
+Note that now that we've defined `deffun`, we're free to use it wherever.
 By defining more complex terms from
 simpler ones, the entire language is "bootstrapped".

 Now let's cover variables.
 Looking at the above, we've only two ways to introduce new variables into scope: with